-The award will recognize one or more innovative proposals each year and will provide support for their implementation.
-Up to $10,000 will be awarded each academic year.
+The award will recognize one or more innovative proposals each year and will provide support for their implementations with up to $10,000 in award per academic year.
 Selection is at the discretion of the Provost, who reviews recommendations made by a committee of faculty and representatives from the Nashman Center for Civic Engagement and Public Service.

 Past Knapp Fellows

 2018-2019 Knapp Fellowship awards were given to Gillian Joseph for her project Find Our Women, which is an initiative focused on Missing and Murdered Indigenous Women in the US and Kristen McInerney for her project on Fostering resilience in Newly Arrived Immigrant Students.